BDC Hamburger Icon

 Open row

 Running a small business is hard enough without having to rebuild after a natural disaster.
-Many businesses all over the world make the mistake of not properly preparing for disasters and are left to suffer the costly consequences.
+Many businesses worldwide make the mistake of not preparing for disasters properly and are left to suffer the costly consequences.
 However, small business disaster preparedness planning is easier than you might think.
-We scoured the internet and interviewed risk management experts to bring you the best tips and resources, so you can finally check “disaster plan” off your to-do list.
+We scoured the internet and interviewed risk management experts to bring you the best tips and resources so that you can finally check “disaster plan” off your to-do list.

 What does good disaster preparedness look like?

 What does good disaster preparedness mean?
-We asked Frank Russo, founder of risk management company Procor Solutions + Consulting.
+We asked Frank Russo, managing director of commercial risk advisory firm Imperium Consulting Group.
 He told us an impressive story.

-There’s a large consumer goods retailer, he said, that calls a standing meeting after every major natural disaster, even ones that had no effect on their business.
-They talk about what they would have done if the disaster had happened at one of their locations.
-Russo said that the company builds these brainstorm sessions into a regular “catastrophe gaming process” where employees act out disaster situations.
-The real-life stress tests identify weak points – for example, a door that can’t be locked because the facilities person is on vacation.
+A large consumer goods retailer calls a standing meeting after every major natural disaster — even ones with no effect on their business, Russo shared.
+They discuss what they would have done if the disaster had happened at one of their locations.
+Russo explained that the company builds these brainstorming sessions into a regular “catastrophe gaming process” where employees act out disaster situations.
+The real-life stress tests identify weak points — for example, a door that can’t be locked because the facilities person is on vacation.

-In 2008, Hurricane Ike caused a major loss for this company in Houston, but it recovered quickly thanks to all its preparation – so quickly, in fact, that Russo says it actually saw higher-than-normal sales after the hurricane.
+In 2008, Hurricane Ike caused a significant loss for this company in Houston.
+Still, it recovered quickly thanks to all its preparation — so quickly that Russo says it saw higher-than-normal sales after the hurricane.
 Why?
-Because it was one of the only businesses open in the area.
+It was one of the only businesses open in the area.

-Studies show that more than 40% of small businesses close permanently after a disaster.
-Among the businesses that reopen, another 25% fail within a year.
+Studies show that more than 40 percent of small businesses close permanently after a disaster.
+Among the businesses that reopen, another 25 percent fail within a year.

-A good disaster plan means fewer days out of business, better communication with customers, and a better settlement from your insurance company.
+A good disaster plan means fewer days out of business, better communication with customers and a better insurance company settlement.
 Add it all up and your plan could be the reason your small business beats the odds.

 Look, we know you have a long to-do list.
-But trustworthy government resources developed over the past few years have made putting together a disaster plan much easier than you’d think.
-As Russo says, “even a basic plan is better than no plan.”
+But trustworthy government resources developed over the past few years have made creating a disaster plan much easier than you’d think.
+As Russo says, “Even a basic plan is better than no plan.”

 Step 1: Identify risk.